EXPLAINER: Medication abortion becomes latest GOP target

 WHAT ARE THE FEDERAL RULES?

-The obstetricians and gynecologists association sued to overturn the rule, setting off a series of conflicting court decisions.

-Last April, the FDA again affirmed that women seeking an abortion pill would not be required to visit a doctor’s office during the COVID-19 pandemic.
+But last April, the FDA affirmed that women seeking an abortion pill would not be required to visit a doctor’s office during the COVID-19 pandemic.
 The policy change applies only in states where there are no laws banning the use of telemedicine or requiring a physician to be present when the drugs are taken.

 The FDA policy also applies only as long as the COVID-19 health emergency lasts.
 Several medical organizations are pushing to make medication abortion permanently available through online prescribing and mail-order pharmacies.

-Note: This version of the story clarifies that the FDA eased restrictions on abortion pills in July 2020, rather than at the onset of the coronavirus pandemic.